bitrix24/b24restdocs/api-reference/lists/sections/lists-section-update.md

 {% note alert "TO-DO _not deployed to prod_" %}

-- edits needed for writing standards
+- adjustments needed for writing standards
 - parameter types are not specified
 - examples are missing
 - success response is absent